symbol/symbol-docs/source/cli.rst

 **AggregateBondedTransactions**

-Monitors new :ref:`AggregateTransactions <aggregate-transaction>` with missing signatures added to an :doc:`account <../concepts/account>`.
+Monitors new :ref:`aggregate transactions <aggregate-transaction>` with missing signatures added to an :doc:`account <../concepts/account>`.

 Options